-We used death certificate data provided by the NYC Department of Health and Mental Hygiene's (Health Department) Bureau of Vital Statistics from 2013 to 2022 to examine heat stress deaths.
+We used death certificate data provided by the NYC Department of Health and Mental Hygiene's (Health Department) Bureau of Vital Statistics from 2014 to 2023 to examine heat stress deaths.
 These deaths are defined as those with underlying or contributing cause codes X30 (exposure to excessive natural heat) or T67 (effects of heat and light), as delineated in the International Classification of Diseases, 10th Revision (ICD-10).
 Records with a man-made cause of heat exposure (W92) were excluded.

 To assess the burden and risk factors specific to the city, we analyzed deaths occurring during the warm season months of May through September occurring in NYC among city residents.
-From 2013-2022, there were 8 deaths of non-NYC residents in NYC; see Appendix Table 1 below.
+From 2014-2023, there were 7 deaths of non-NYC residents in NYC; see Appendix Table 1 below.
 Most deaths occurred in July (see Appendix Figure 1).
 To provide more information about circumstances of exposure and risk factors, we also examined a subset of heat stress deaths in Office of the Chief Medical Examiner (OCME) records over the same period.
-Rates were calculated using the Health Department's population estimates, modified from U.S.

-Census Bureau intercensal population estimates from 2000-2022 and last updated in 2023.
+Rates were calculated using the Health Department's population estimates, modified from U.S. Census Bureau intercensal population estimates from 2014-2019 (last updated in 2022) and 2020-2023 (last updated in 2024).
 In Figure 1 of the main report, the maximum heat index was derived from hourly values from the National Weather Service LaGuardia airport station.
-Refer to Appendix Table 2 below for numbers and percentages of heat stress decedents from 2013-2022 by race and ethnicity.
+Refer to Appendix Table 2 below for numbers and percentages of heat stress decedents from 2014-2023 by race and ethnicity.

 We present heat stress deaths by Neighborhood Tabulation Area (NTA), which are aggregations of census tracts with populations of at least 15,000 people.
-Even with aggregation of 10 years of data, the sample size for heat stress mortality is very
+Even with aggregation of 10 years of data, the sample size for heat stress mortality is very small at the NTA level, making estimates potentially unreliable.
+When death numbers are small, it is difficult to interpret differences, which could be due to random fluctuation in numbers (because, for instance, one additional death may double the counts) or true variation in community